lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/firewall.md

 ## Additional documentation:

-A complete listing of all ports and the services used by microk8s can be found in the microk8s documentation:
+A complete listing of all ports, and the services used by Microk8s can be found in the Microk8s ports documentation:

 https://microk8s.io/docs/ports.